Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Storefront usage

 1. From your storefront, add the created variant to your order
-2. Add a shippingaddress and a shippingmethod to the order
+2. Add a shippingaddress and a shippingmethod to the order (mandatory).
-3. Call the mutation `createStripeSubscriptionCheckout('stripe-subscription-payment')` to receive an url to the hosted Stripe checkout page.
+3. Call the graphql mutation `createStripeSubscriptionIntent('stripe-subscription-payment')` to receive the Setup intent.
-4. Redirect your customer to the url.
+4. Have the customer fill out his payment details.
+5. Vendure will create the subscriptions after the intent has successfully been completed by the customer.
-5. The order will be settled when a customer completes the checkout.
+6. The order will be settled by Vendure when the subscriptions are created.

 ### Preview pricing calculations